Crane Sports F.C.: History

-The club joined the Suffolk & Ipswich League prior to World War II, winning Division Three in 1935–36.
-They won the Suffolk Senior Cup in 1971 and 1974, and the following season won the Senior Division of the Suffolk & Ipswich League in 1974–75.
-They won the Senior Cup again in 1982 and 1984, and also entered the FA Vase for three seasons during the 1980s, reaching the second round in 1983–84 after defeating Arlesey Town in what the Ipswich Evening Star described 25 years later as "memorable matches".
+In 1970–71 Cranes won the Suffolk Senior Cup, beating Needham Market 3–1 in the final.
+They became Crane Sports for the 1971–72 season and won the Suffolk Senior Cup again in 1973–74 with a 1–0 win over Heath Row.
+The following season saw them win the Premier Division title, winning 33 of their 34 matches and drawing the other.
+In 1978 the league was renamed the Suffolk & Ipswich League and the Premier Division became the Senior Division.
+They won the Senior Cup again in 1981–82, beating Wickham Market in the final.
+Another Senior Cup was claimed in 1983–84.
+They also entered the FA Vase for three seasons during the 1980s, reaching the second round in 1983–84 after defeating Arlesey Town in what the Ipswich Evening Star described 25 years later as "memorable matches".

-After dropping into the lower divisions of the SIL, the club won Division Three in 1998–99 and Division One in 2001–02 to return to the Senior Division.
+After finishing second-from-bottom of the (renamed) Senior Division in 1985–86, Crane were relegated to Division One.
+They finished second-from-bottom of Division One in 1993–94, and were relegated to Division Two.
+After another relegation the club won Division Three in 1998–99 and Division One in 2001–02 to return to the Senior Division.
 In 2004–05 they won the League Cup for the first time.
 They won the Senior Division title in 2014–15, retaining the title the following season.

 In April 2021 Crane Sports announced they would be folding, due to "commercial, financial and logistical factors".